"An Attorney near me" - Cape Town legal directory

 Donations tax for spouses transferring property

-If the property is sold at a value below market value, then the difference between the market value and the sale price may be considered a donation.
+If the property is sold at a value below market value, then the difference between the market value and the sale price may be considered a donation, even if the gift is to one's child.
 At the time of writing up to R100,000 property donations were allowed tax free per tax year, with the excess being taxed at a rate of 20%.

-However, category one donations are completely exempt from donations tax; and a donation by one spouse to another spouse is a category one donation.
+However, category one donations are completely exempt from donations tax; and a donation by one spouse to another spouse is a category one donation (assuming also that the only purpose of the donation wasn't to reduce/postpone/avoid the payment of tax).

 Capital Gains Tax for spouses transferring property